Politics of lies, U-turns continuing: Hamza

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Opposition Leader in the Punjab Assembly Hamza Shahbaz Sharif said on Thursday that politics of lies and U-turns was continuing in the country currently.
+LAHORE: Opposition leader in Punjab Assembly Hamza Shahbaz Sharif said on Thursday that politics of lies and U-turns was continuing in the country currently.

 He alleged that Prime Minister Imran Khan became the PM by hijacking the mandate of people and he should give answers to the nation over the helicopter case against him.
 The PML-N leader said he was facing NAB even at a time when Imran Khan was signing songs in favour of a dictator during his referendum.